Strep Throat: Home TreatmentSkip to the navigation

 - Drape a towel over your head and breathe the steam from a pan or sink of hot water.
 Be careful to avoid burns from the hot water or steam.

 Nonprescription medicines that relieve pain may help relieve some symptoms of strep throat, but they will not make you better any faster.
+Be safe with medicines.
+Read and follow all instructions on the label.

 - Anesthetic throat sprays numb the throat area to help relieve pain.
+If your child is younger than age 2, ask your doctor if you can give your child numbing medicines.

 - Nonprescription throat lozenges can also help you feel better.